 The trick here is before you eat that forbidden item (and anytime you eat), take a second to listen to your body and find out what it wants.
 You’ll be surprised to find that once you remove the self-imposed element of restriction, you may not want the thing you restricted in the first place.
 This is a small part of what’s known as intuitive eating, and if you’re seriously struggling with temptation, I suggest you take a deeper consider the topic.

 14. I CAN’T COOK

 I have two pieces of advice for you here.
 Number one is to take this as an opportunity to develop your cooking skills.
-Start with simple recipes you can find online - both written and in video form.
+Start with simple recipes you can find online – both written and in video form.
 And did you know that Forks Over Knives offers a periodic online cooking course?
-You may want to check out Dabble to see if there are any courses or classes in your area.
+Try a Google search to find more.

 My second piece of advice is to consider a meal service.
-Purple Carrot and Veestro are specifically plant-based services, while Hello Fresh and Blue Apron offer vegetarian options.
-These services allow you to choose your meals for the week, then deliver the ingredients along with instructions for how to prepare them.
-These services are great for busy people as well as those who need direction in the kitchen.
+I know MamaSezz is completely low or no oil and plant-based, as are LeafSide and PlantPure, while Veestro offers plant-based options.
+There are others, as well.
+These services allow you to choose your meals for the week, then deliver the ingredients and instructions for preparing them.
+These services are great for busy people and those who need direction in the kitchen.

 15. HOW DO I PUT TOGETHER A MEAL?

 Again, this is where meal planning comes into play.
 You can start by planning the same kinds of meals you normally eat and simply replacing the meat with things like beans, tofu, and tempeh.
 You want to shoot for including veggies & fruits of all different colors, tubers, legumes, whole grains, nuts, and seeds in your daily diet.

 You will also want to avoid processed foods as much as possible to get the most nutrient-dense foods.
 Look for foods that ARE ingredients rather than foods that HAVE ingredients.

 Browse my selection of articles on meal planning, and don’t be afraid to experiment.